aica-wavelab/lecture-series/index.md

 ## 📰 Announcements
 {: .no_toc }

+12.06.2024 - Today's talk is canceled!
+We apologize for the inconvenience.
+The next talk will take place on **Wednesday, June 19th** with Sonja Thiel.
 15.01.2023 - Save the date!
 The weekly lecture series on AI in Culture and Arts is starting soon.
 First talk will take place on **Wednesday, April 10th, from 17:00 to 18:30**!

 <!-- A big zoom link button -->